Mshilovskay/-CaseStudySQL/Case_study_Bellabeat.md

 * Simplify the process of entering information for users (activities, weight, sleep hours and etc).
 * Offer benefits or special health program for users who provide more accurate information and logged in device.
-* Continue to collect the data for future analysis.
+* Continue to collect data for future analysis.